How to Pack Like a Pro

 Take at least 2 different pairs of day time shoes

-You are either thinking, “But of course I always pack plenty of shoes” or “ Why would I need more then 2 pairs of shoes?”
-Now if you are in the last camp here is the reason.
-Walking in a new city , no matter how comfortable your shoes they will start to rub against your feet in the same area day in day out.
-Its is also the quickest way to wear out your shoes.
+You are either thinking, “But of course I always pack plenty of shoes” or “ Why would I need more than 2 pairs of shoes?”
+Now if you are in the last camp here is the reason – walking in a new city, no matter how comfortable your shoes they will start to rub against your feet in the same area day in and day out.
+It is also the quickest way to wear out your shoes.
 So give your feet and shoes a rest by changing shoe styles every 2 days.

 What to Wear on the Plane

-Now I cant promise but women wearing KP have been known to get a upgrade on flights!
+Now I can’t promise but women wearing KP have been known to get an upgrade on flights!